Tyrone Taylor Player Props: Brewers vs. Reds

 - Taylor is hitting .160 with three doubles, a home run and two walks.

-- This year, Taylor has totaled at least one hit in 10 of 23 games (43.5%), and had multiple hits twice.
+- In 10 of 23 games this season (43.5%), Taylor has reached via hit, and that includes multiple hits twice.

-- He has gone deep in one of 23 games, and in 1.3% of his plate appearances.

-- He has scored in four of 23 games so far this season.
+- He has scored in four games this year (17.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.